-37 3.7.5.1.
+43 3.8.5.1.
 Jordan

-- 38 Population growth, migration into Jordan and changes in climate have resulted in desertification of the - 39 Jordan Badia region.
-The Badia region covers more than 80% of the country's area and receives less - 40 than 200 mm of rainfall per year, with some areas receiving less than 100 mm (Al-Tabini et al., 2012). - 41 Climate analysis has indicated a generally increasing dryness over the West Asia and Middle Eastern - 42 region (AlSarmi and Washington, 2011; Tanarhte et al., 2015) with reduction in average annual - 43 rainfall in Jordan's Badia area (De Pauw et al., 2015).
-The incidence of extreme rainfall events has - 44 not declined over the region.
-Locally increased incidence of extreme events over the Mediterranean - region have been proposed (Giannakopoulos et al., 2009). - 46 The practice of intensive and localised livestock herding, in combination with deep ploughing and - 47 unproductive barley agriculture, are the main drivers of severe land degradation and depletion of the - 48 rangeland natural resources.
-This affected both the quantity and the diversity of vegetation as native plants with a high nutrition value were replaced with invasive species with low palatability and nutritional content (Abu-Zanat et al., 2004).
-The sparsely covered and crusted soils in Jordan's Badia area have a low rainfall interception and infiltration rate, which leads to increased surface runoff and subsequent erosion and gullying, speeding up the drainage of rainwater from the watersheds that can result in downstream flooding in Amman, Jordan (Oweis, 2017).
+44 Population growth, migration into Jordan and changes in climate have resulted in desertification of the

+- 45 Jordan Badia region.
+The Badia region covers more than 80% of the country's area and receives less - than 200 mm of rainfall per year, with some areas receiving less than 100 mm (Al-Tabini et al., 2012). - 47 Climate analysis has indicated a generally increasing dryness over the West Asia and Middle Eastern - 48 region (AlSarmi and Washington, 2011; Tanarhte et al., 2015) with reduction in average annual rainfall

+- 1 in Jordan's Badia area (De Pauw et al., 2015).
+The incidence of extreme rainfall events has not declined - 2 over the region.
+Locally increased incidence of extreme events over the Mediterranean region have been - 3 proposed (Giannakopoulos et al., 2009).

+4 The practice of intensive and localised livestock herding, in combination with deep ploughing and

+5 unproductive barley agriculture, are the main drivers of severe land degradation and depletion of the

+- 6 rangeland natural resources.
+This affected both the quantity and the diversity of vegetation as native - 7 plants with a high nutrition value were replaced with invasive species with low palatability and 8 nutritional content (Abu-Zanat et al., 2004).
+The sparsely covered and crusted soils in Jordan's Badia - area have a low rainfall interception and infiltration rate, which leads to increased surface runoff and - subsequent erosion and gullying, speeding up the drainage of rainwater from the watersheds that can - 11 result in downstream flooding in Amman, Jordan (Oweis, 2017). - 12
-Figure 3.17.
-Fresh Vallerani micro water harvesting catchment (a) and aerial imaging showing micro water harvesting catchment treatment after planting (b) and 1 year after treatment (c).

-Source: Stefan Strohmeier